An English language version of Donizetti's famous opera shone from Wild Arts, honouring all aspects of this miraculous score.

 A fresh and pungent delight.
 What you are achieving is remarkable.

-Guido Martin-Brandis clearly has a real understanding of the possibilities of small-scale opera.
-His production of L’Elisir d’Amore for Wild Arts had a brilliance of imagination and stylistic confidence that was truly impressive and really enjoyable.
+This production of L’Elisir d’Amore had a brilliance of imagination and stylistic confidence that was truly impressive and really enjoyable.

 A fine young cast excel in a refreshing production that launches Essex’s welcome new country house opera festival.

-Performed on a simple stage with no scenery, and accompanied by Jopling’s clever orchestral realisation for just seven highly skilled instrumentalists, there was nowhere to hide for the young cast, yet they responded with engaging energy and superb singing.
+Accompanied by Jopling’s clever orchestral realisation for just seven highly skilled instrumentalists, the young cast responded with engaging energy and superb singing.

 It was all done with a knowing, cheeky sense of humour, while never detracting from Mozart’s delectable score.